One-Way Ethernet Cable and Data Transfer

 For that we will, of course, use tar (tape archiver), which will enable us to transfer files in a very robust and configurable way.

-We will be able to transfer any files over the link, along with their metadata and with any other features of tar.
+We will be able to transfer any files over the link along with their metadata, and with using any other features of tar.

 Server side

-Server side is the receiving one, where files will be transferred to.
+Server side is the receiving one, the destination where files will be sent to.

 Server with Ncat